 It affects 140 million pre-school children in 118 countries and more than seven million pregnant women; it is also one of the leading causes of childhood blindness in developing countries.

-The clearest symptom is a swelling of the thyroid gland called a goiter and affects around 780 million people worldwide.
+The most apparent symptom is a swelling of the thyroid gland called a goiter which affects around 780 million people worldwide.

-But the most serious impact is on the brain, which cannot develop properly without iodine.
+However, the most severe impact is on the brain, which cannot develop properly without iodine.

 According to a UN investigation, some 20 million children are born with mental problems because their mothers did not consume enough iodine.

-It is linked to an increased risk of diarrhea and pneumonia , resulting in nearly 800,000 deaths per year.
+It is linked to an increased risk of diarrhea and pneumonia, resulting in nearly 800,000 deaths yearly.

-Anemia, immunity, and poor sensory perception are symptoms that can appear due to zinc deficiency.
+Anemia, immunity, and poor sensory perception can appear due to zinc deficiency.

 Lack of iron

-Iron deficiency, or sideropaenia, is the state in which a body does not have enough iron (or not qualitatively enough) to meet its eventual needs.
+Iron deficiency, or sideropenia, is the state in which a body does not have enough iron (or not qualitatively enough) to meet its eventual needs.

-There are several mechanisms that control human iron metabolism and protect against iron deficiency.
-The main regulatory mechanism is in the gastrointestinal tract.
+Several mechanisms control human iron metabolism and protect against iron deficiency.
+The primary regulatory mechanism is in the gastrointestinal tract.